ADD12/MIT-Aquaculture-Larvae/shellfish-counter-user-interface/ReadMe.md

 # Setting up Local Backend Server

+Clone this repository
+On your computer, add folder "custom_v14 copy" from shared google drive to the backend folder (due to github size restraints)

 1. Navigate to the user interface repository.
 2. Set up and activate a virtual environment:
 ```bash